marcglasberg/asyncredux.com/react/counter-examples.md

 we use the `useAllState` hook.
 This hooks returns the whole state, which here is the counter value itself: `const counter = useAllState()`.

-We also need a second hook called `useStore`, which gives us a reference to store with `const store = useStore()`.
+We also need a second hook called `useStore`, which gives us a reference to the store with `const store = useStore()`.
 This is necessary because when the user clicks a button we want to dispatch the `Increment` action with `store.dispatch(...)`.